rpiprint/kindred-orig-KindredPrints-Android/README.md

 We are currently in the process of creating a photo picker that will allow the user to choose which images they want printed from a collection of images sent by a partner.

+### Image types

+You can send us user images to be added to the cart from the phone or your server by sending us image URLs or by passing actual images in memory.

+Aditionally, we can work with you on creating images from actual content your user is creating.
+For exaple, we are working with a cooking app where we create recipe cards that users can print when they like a particular recipe.

 ## Android Specific Installation